War on terror: Afghanistan

 Insurgent and terrorist deaths in Afghanistan are hard to estimate.
-Afghan Taliban losses are most likely of a similar scale to Afghan National Army and Police losses; that is around 62,000 from 2001 to the end of 2018.
+Afghan Taliban losses are most likely of a similar scale to Afghan National Army and Police losses; that is, around 62,000 from 2001 to the end of 2018.
 In addition, al-Qaeda's main branch and ISIL's Afghanistan branch are each thought to have lost several thousand killed there since 2001.

-Total casualties in Afghanistan range from 10,960 and 249,000:
+Total casualties in Afghanistan range from 10,960 to 249,000: